 - Buy a national park pass.
 The America the Beautiful national park pass gets you into all the USA national parks, plus tons more federal lands, like national forests!
 And all for only $80 per year.
 You can buy your pass at the national park when you arrive or purchase online a few months before your trip (allow plenty of time for the pass to be mailed to you!).
 The pass covers everyone in the vehicle, as long as you are there to present your pass and a valid photo ID.

-- Don’t miss sunrise and sunset.
-The Joshua Trees and Cholla cactuses come alive in the golden morning and evening sun.
+- Don’t miss these sunrise spots.
+The Joshua Trees and Cholla cactuses come alive in the golden morning.
 Don’t miss seeing the park in the soft light – it looks so different than it does at midday!

 - Always check the national park website before visiting.
 The park regularly publishes closures, including visitor centers, campgrounds, and hiking trails.
 Check the site before heading into the park to get the latest information.
 You can find important alerts right on the Joshua Tree National Park home page.